sourcefrog/cargo-mutants/book/src/shards.md

 You should also think about cost and capacity constraints in your CI system, and the risk of starving out other users.

 cargo-mutants has no internal scaling constraints to prevent you from setting `k` very large, if cost, efficiency and CI capacity are not a concern.

+## Sampling mutants

+An option like `--shard 1/100` can be used to run 1% of all the generated mutants for testing cargo-mutants, to get a sense of whether it works or to see how it performs on some tree.